honeycombio/beeline-ruby/README.md

    aren't seeing any events for processing web requests, you can install the [middleware](https://www.rubydoc.info/gems/rack-honeycomb) manually: e.g.
    `use Rack::Honeycomb::Middleware`.
- * Rails apps are not supported currently; instead, use our [Rails integration](https://github.com/honeycombio/honeycomb-rails).
+ * Rails apps should work after installing the middleware as above, but are currently better supported by our dedicated [Rails integration](https://github.com/honeycombio/honeycomb-rails).
  * Alternative concurrency models such as EventMachine or Celluloid are not currently supported.